Claudio-AhumadaL/Science-and-Technology-in-Chile--State-funding-between-1982-and-2022/README.md

     - Unify RegionEjecucion values that correspond to the same region using sf_data['RegionEjecucion'].replace()

  3. Descriptive analysis
-    - Bar Plot: Number of projects by State Agencies, Sub-agencies, Area of Knowledge, Economic Sector, Instrument, Region
+    - Bar Plot: Number of projects by State Agencies, Sub-agencies, Area of Knowledge, Economic Sector, Instrument, RegionEjecucion.
+    - Bar plot: Amount by code of project for Top 20 high-earner projects.

- ## Exploratory analysis
+  ### Exploratory analysis

  The exploratory analysis is divided in two parts: